-Online horse racing betting and fantasy sports are both legal in Connecticut.
+Horse racing betting and daily fantasy sports apps are both legal in Connecticut.
 You may visit any of the following websites today to sign up for an account and play with real money.
 These sites are all based in the United States and have the proper licensing and authorization to do business in Connecticut.

 Horse Racing Sites